Veterinarian Salary in South Africa

 Are vets called doctors in South Africa?

-Technically speaking, a doctor holds an MBChB degree.
-However, you can say that veterinarians are veterinary doctors.
+Technically, a medical doctor holds an MBChB degree, but veterinarians are commonly referred to as veterinary doctors.